AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 3. Convert the resulting HAL files to MAF files.
 4. Convert the block coordinates in the MAF files back to the original coordinates
 5. Perform block coordinate conversion on BED files to enable the use of halLiftover.
-6. Additional tool to convert MAF to PAF files.
+6. Tool to convert MAF to PAF files.
+7. Tool for making alignmentDepth bigwig

 ## Prerequisites